groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-07-11-introducing-groupdocs.annotation-java-17.5.0/index.md

 url: /2017/07/11/introducing-groupdocs.annotation-java-17.5.0/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Annotation for Java']
-categories: ['GroupDocs.Annotation for Java', 'GroupDocs.Annotation Product Family']
+categories: ['GroupDocs.Annotation Product Family']
 ---

 [![Logo Image](https://blog.groupdocs.com/wp-content/uploads/sites/4/2016/12/groupdocs-annotation-java.png)](http://www.groupdocs.com/products/annotation/java)We are pleased to announce the release of [GroupDocs.Annotation for Java 17.5.0](https://downloads.groupdocs.com/annotation/java).
 This release comes with multitude of new features, improvements and bug fixes.
 Some new image formats are introduced such as EMF/WMF and CAD.
 Furthermore, importing annotations from Word documents is improved and exporting the repeated reply comments issue (Export to MS-Word) is resolved.
 For further information, please see [release notes](https://docs.groupdocs.com/display/annotationjava/GroupDocs.Annotation+for+Java+17.5.0+Release+Notes).
 We'd recommend you to fetch latest release of the API, integrate it in your project and share your valuable feedback.